 It may be a defence if someone cannot be recognised or found on the internet, or there is no claim that a page has been accessed in Ireland.
 In Coleman v MGN Ltd IESC 20, the claim was of internet publication by an archival subscription website, UKPressOnline.
 MGN claimed in the High Court that the Irish courts had no jurisdiction, following the European Court of Justice decisions in eDate Advertising GmbH v X (C 509/09) and Martinez v Société MGN Ltd (C 161/10).
 MGN said the Court should refuse to hear the case under Council Regulation EC No 44/2001, SI 52 of 2002 or the Rules of Court because the company was domiciled in England.

 In the High Court, Charleton J said: “With internet publications nowadays, a recording from Saudi Arabia might end up in Ireland on the news.”
-He cited Ewins v Carlton Television 2 ILRM 223, in which Mr Justice Barr held that, where there was publication in several jurisdictions, the plaintiff had a choice in which jurisdiction to bring the proceedings.
-But in the Supreme Court, Chief Justice Susan Denham said there was no evidence before the Court of internet publication or of access from Ireland.
-It was agreed that Coleman could not be recognised on a thumbnail miniature on UKPressOnline and, as his name was not mentioned in the articles, he could not be identified by a search on that basis.
+He cited Ewins v Carlton Television 2 ILRM 223, in which Barr J held that, where there was publication in several jurisdictions, the plaintiff had a choice in which jurisdiction to bring the proceedings.
+But in the Supreme Court, Denham CJ said there was no evidence before the Court of internet publication or of access from Ireland.
+It was agreed that Coleman could not be recognised by a thumbnail miniature on UKPressOnline and, as his name was not mentioned in the articles, he could not be identified by a search on that basis.
 The Court allowed the appeal.